pragdave/cs3342_09/README.md

 ## A2.7

 Level 3
-The simplest Chomsky grammar level for this language is level 3, as the grammar generates regular language that contains single non-terminal on the left-hand side and a single terminal or single terminal with a single non-terminal on the right-hand side.
+The simplest Chomsky grammar level for this language is level 3, as the grammar generates regular language that contains single non-terminal on the left-hand side and a single terminal or single terminal with a single non-terminal on the right-hand side, and the grammar does not perform recursion or backtracking as there are specific states rather than a pattern (like in level 2).